vorble/greatestparty/README.md

 ### Weapons and Armor

-Weapons and armor are equipped by allocating points in the weapons and armor grids.
+Weapons and armor are equipped by allocating points in the weapon and armor grids.
-Your party begins with three points that may be allocated in each of the weapons and armor grids.
+Your party begins with three points that may be allocated in each of the weapon and armor grids.

 Weapons and armor have three broad damage categories: